 Data Sources and Accuracy#

 Tome aggregates data from public sources including company websites, news articles, social media profiles, and industry databases.
-In our testing, company-level data (revenue ranges, employee counts, recent funding) was accurate roughly 80% of the time for companies with more than 50 employees.
+According to user reports, company-level data (revenue ranges, employee counts, recent funding) is accurate roughly 80% of the time for companies with more than 50 employees.
 Individual contact data was less reliable, and we recommend cross-referencing with LinkedIn before any outreach.

 Pricing Breakdown#